 Deulti- The village of Deulti, nestled on the riverbank of Rupnarayan, is a popular sightseeing destination of Howrah.
 It is an ideal weekend getaway from Kolkata if you love the calm mysticism of the village.

 Therefore, there must be little wonder why your effervescent excitement will drive you to Deulti in that case.
+Deulti is a peaceful retreat located 48 km from Kolkata!
+You can spend a lovely weekend here and enjoy the quiet!

 You will love the serene natural set up surrounding the village which is a perfect vacation spot, cradled on the bank of the Rupnarayan river.
 Travelers who are interested in the culture and heritage of Bengal, especially about the literature, can visit this interesting place to cater to their taste in Bengal and its natural surroundings.